NikofoxS/serial_assistant/README.md

     reference http://blog.csdn.net/itas109 the class.

-    Based on MFC's serial port assistant, the current Hex mode and the Char mode need to manually modify the annotated code.
+    Based on MFC serial port assistant, the current Hex mode and the Char mode need to manually modify the annotated code.